akulguptax/akulguptax/README.md

 ### About Me
 Hi, I'm Akul Gupta, a student at The University of Illinois Urbana-Champaign.
-I'm currently pursuing a Bachelor's Degree in Computer Science at the Grainger College of Engineering with a minor in Statistics.
+I'm currently pursuing a Masters Degree in Computer Science at the Grainger College of Engineering.

 ### Technologies 👨‍💻